streamlit/streamlit/README.md

 ## Release Notes

-#### v0.7
+#### v0.8
 April 23, 2018
 ```
-We are thrilled to announce the v0.7 of Streamlit.
+We are thrilled to announce the v0.8 of Streamlit.
 To upgrade, please run:

     pip install --upgrade streamlit

 New features are:

 1. Help now opens in a separate tab.
-So running:
+So running

     python -m streamlit help

-  Now opens a new tab named help.
-Very useful to flipping between help and
+  opens a new tab named "help."
+Useful for flipping between help and
   your work!

+2. Bar charts now show category labels correctly.

-2. Streamlit now supports running multiple scripts simultaneously.
+3. Streamlit now supports running multiple scripts simultaneously.
 If you have
    scripts called script_a.py and script_b.py then running:

     python script_a.py
     python script_b.py

   will open two separate tabs called "script_a" and "script_b."
 Of course,
   updating and rerunning either script will affect only its tab.

-2. Markdown is now the default for write().
-Try:

-    io.write('*Italics* **Bold** `Fixed-width`')
-    io.text('This is fixed-width text.')

-3. We simplified the header functions.
-Try:

-    io.title('A big header.')
-    io.header('A smaller header.')
-    io.subheader('An even smaller header.')

-4. We simplified alerts with the following four new functions:

-    io.error('OMG!')
-    io.warning('OMG!')
-    io.info('OMG!')
-    io.success('OMG!')

-5. You can now pretty-print your own exceptions:

-    io.exception(my_exception)

-6. You can now get help on any function, class or package using io.help().
-For
-   example, for help with with Python's print() function, use:

-    io.help(print)

-7. We support out-of-order printing with the empty() function.
-For example,
-   to print the first three letters of the alphabet you can do:

-    io.markdown('A')
-    placeholder = io.empty()
-    io.markdown('C')
-    placeholder.markdown('B')

-8. Show the user something during a long-running computation as follows:

-    with spinner(‘wait for it...'):
-      long_computation()

-    (You can also use the @streamlit.cache decorator to speed these up!)
+4. Float64Index is now supported.

+5. We have preliminary support for printing reports.
+Just use your browser's
+   print function.

+In addition, we have a couple bug fixes:

+1. Non-string input can now be passed into header functions (title(),
+   header(), and subheader()) and notification functions (error(), warning(),
+   info(), and success()).
+For example, this works:

+     io.header(11)

+2. Exceptions will be printed to the report even before the first call to an
+   io.* function.

 Remember if you get lost, just run `python -m streamlit help`.
 We look forward
 to hearing how you use these powerful new features!